Conor Dougherty’s post on Medium about his mother’s Alzheimer’s and his and his family’s experience is honest and raw:

 There ensued claims of a conspiracy, pleas to go home and a fit of tears that prompted a nearby babysitter to shoo a group of kids toward the other side of the park.
 In between sobs, my mom kept saying something is really wrong.
 Something is really wrong and I need to talk to my parents.
 Her parents have been dead for decades.

 I learned before I was 10 that my grandfather was diagnosed with Alzheimer’s.
 I was lucky to live in an inter-generational home, and I had grown up with my grandfather as much as anyone.
-I have my own little vignettes, that as a young kid you can more easily compartmentalize probably because you’re not the one who has to spend 100% of the time with the suffering person, or put him to bed, etc. He was himself for a long time.
+I have my own little vignettes, that as a young kid you can more easily compartmentalize probably because you’re not the one who has to spend 100% of the time with the ailing person, or put him to bed, etc. He was himself for a long time.
 You always wish you had more time.
 Gram was a saint.
 She took care of him in-home until even past when it really became impossible.